valkey-io/valkey-doc/commands/ft.aggregate.md

 | MAX 1 <expression>            | The largest numerical values of the expression.                                                                                    |
 | AVG 1 <expression>            | The numerical average of the values of the expression.                                                                             |
 | STDDEV 1 <expression>         | The standard deviation the values of the expression.                                                                               |

-Note: Text Indexing and Search support was added in valkey-search version 1.2.